 This fee helps us to maintain our website, improve our services and invest in our people, but don't worry, it isn't lumped onto your bill.

 Many suppliers impose a standing charge - a fixed charge per day - with the price varying between tariffs and suppliers.
 Units of gas and electricity are measured in kilowatt hours (kWh) and your bill will show the unit rate, in pence, for each kWh of gas or electricity used.

 If you have an electricity meter that records the units used at night and day separately, your tariff is likely to be a 'time of use' tariff, typically known as Economy7 or Economy 10 tariffs.
 On these tariffs, the rate for the electricity you use at night tends to differ from the day rate.

 Prices are based on your estimated usage.
 The price you see is based on the unit cost for the energy, plus the daily standing charge.
 It makes it easier to get an idea of how much it’ll cost you with each supplier.

 Next review due: 15 December 2021

 GoCompare has partnered with Energylinx, part of the GoCompare Group, to help you switch energy.
 Energylinx Limited is registered in Scotland, registration number: SC244794, registered office: the e Centre, Cooperage Way, Business Village, Alloa, FK10 3LP

-Between 1 January to 31 March 2020 at least 51% of customers who provided their usage and received a price for switching both gas and electricity saved £302.30.
+Between 1st October to 31st December 2020 51% of customers who provided their usage and received a price for switching both gas & electricity saved £154.50

 According to Ofgem, July 2021.
 Infographic: Bills, prices and profits.